Novynn/Adamant/README.md

 # Adamant
-Premier Path of Exile Desktop Tool.
+Path of Exile Desktop Tool.

 This is very much a work in progress.
 It aims to provide a base platform for many Path of Exile related tools and services.
 Currently I am working on getting stash/shop management implemented and tidying up the plugin system before release.